safinsingh/wxx/posts/why-typescript.md

 Argument of type 'number' is not assignable to parameter of type '{ a: { nested: { property: number; }; }; }'.
 ```

 We can see that our program didn't even execute!
-This is because the inferred type of our variable did not math the signature of the parameter.
+This is because the inferred type of our variable did not match the signature of the parameter.
 Obviously, this is a huge improvement over having the program run and crash mid-way.

 Let's correct the code so we can conclude on a satisfying note: